WrappedBTC/bitcoin-token-smart-contracts/ethereum/README.md

-This repository has the contracts that implement the wrapped btc token.
+This repository has the orginal contracts that implement the wrapped btc token.
+The contracts in this repo are NOT deployed.
+You can find the deployed contracts for the wrapped btc token on the Ethereum network in [ethereumV2/README.md](ethereumV2/README.md).

 # Installation